Nexus-Mods/NexusMods.Archives.Nx/docs/Specification/Table-Of-Contents.md

 ## String Pool

+!!! note "Nx archives should only use '/' as the path delimiter."

 Raw buffer of UTF-8 deduplicated strings of file paths.
 Each string is null terminated.
 The strings in this pool are first lexicographically sorted (to group similar paths together); and then compressed using ZStd.
 As for decompression, size of this pool is unknown until after decompression is done; file header should specify sufficient buffer size.